 Commitment to Carbon Neutrality

 Carbon is one of Toyota Motor North America's four environmental sustainability focus areas.
-We are working at every stage of the vehicle life cycle to help the world build a low carbon future.
+We are working at every stage of the vehicle life cycle to help the world transition to a low carbon future.

-Carbon is the term we use at Toyota to refer to carbon dioxide (CO₂) emissions, the main greenhouse gas (GHG) linked to climate change.
+Carbon is the term we use to refer to emissions of greenhouse gases (GHGs), including carbon dioxide (CO2), the main GHG linked to climate change.